 And the best bit of all?
 All of our royalties from the book are to be donated to Spoonie Survival Kits, meaning that each book sale will directly equate to funding the enterprise and continuing our development.
 Hopefully, this will enable us to raise even more money for charity, and create even more accessible opportunities for fellow chronically ill and disabled people.

-Dear Chronic Illness is a short read comprising of 62 pages (therefore hopefully less daunting to those of you with cognitive issues/brain-fog), and is available in both eBook and paperback* format.
+Dear Chronic Illness is a short read comprising of 62 pages (therefore hopefully less daunting to those of you with cognitive issues/brain-fog), and is available in both eBook and paperback* format on Amazon, and also on Barnes and Noble.
 Have you got your copy yet?!

 I’m sure it goes without saying, but I have so much gratitude for our contributors, and for the wonderful Wallace Publishing, for making this happen- this has been a completely new experience for me, and Leesa Wallace’s support over the last few years has been invaluable.
 And to top it all off, after reading the book for herself, Leesa has pledged to do her bit and is now offering accessible work experience opportunities for those with long-term conditions!
 Any of my bookish friends will know how notoriously difficult it is to gain work experience in publishing, even more so when you’re disabled, and so I’m genuinely full of glee think of the good these roles could do.
 You can find out more about these opportunities, and how to express an interest, on Scope’s Online Community.